ac-tuwien/MHLib.jl/MHLibDemos/README.md

 the effective implementation of metaheuristics and certain hybrid optimization approaches for solving primarily  combinatorial optimization problems.

-The current package `MHLibDemos.jl` provides demo applications for `MHLib.jl` that can be used as templates for your own applications.
+The current package `MHLibDemos.jl` provides diverse demos for `MHLib.jl` and can be used as template for your own application.

 `MHLib.jl` and `MHLibDemos.jl` is developed primarily by the [Algorithms and Complexity Group of TU Wien](https://www.ac.tuwien.ac.at),